 📱 Basic Features: a Must-Have for Your MVP

-While surfing the Web, you could find the articles about different types and modes of recipe apps, and other too sophisticated stuff.
-Frankly speaking, they don’t help a lot in building a recipe app.
+When surfing the Web, you could find articles about all different types and modes of recipe apps, as well as other really sophisticated stuff.
+Frankly speaking, they don’t help a lot when it comes to building a recipe app.

-And our first stop today is the list of essential features.
-Like an apple pie can’t be without apples, your cooking application can’t be without these features.
+In fact, our first stop today is the list of essential features; just like an apple pie can’t be made without apples, your cooking application can’t be developed without these features.
 Let’s discuss them!

-Since you’re building a recipe app, these sacred pieces of information on how to turn separate ingredients into something tasty mean the most for you.
-Without them your application, actually, makes no sense.
+Since you’re building a recipe app, these sacred pieces of information on how to turn separate ingredients into something tasty should mean the world to you.
+Without them, your application doesn’t make sense.

 There are 3 ways to fill your mobile app with recipes: